rubyworks/reusing/README.md

 not DRY, and quite simply a pain in the ass.

 So the idea of overriding the `using` method to accept a library file name was hatched.
-With it, most extension scripts can be redily used as-is, without all the boiler-plate.
+With it, most extension scripts can be readily used as-is, without all the boiler-plate.
 Usage is pretty simple.
 Let's say the example given above is in a library file called `some_method.rb`, then we can do: